-The Kentucky Derby is less than two weeks away, it’s time get your home ready for a party!
-If you’re looking to add a little something to your Derby themed decor this year, why not start by stitching up this Derby Jockey Silks Table Topper?
+If you’re looking to add a little something to your Kentucky Derby-themed decor this year, why not start by stitching up this Derby Jockey Silks Table Topper?
 If you like this tutorial then you may also like this tutorial (and free Cricut cut file) for these DIY Kentucky Derby Pillow Wraps.

 This table topper has been washed more than a few times and now possesses that yummy soft and fluffy texture that quilted items after they are washed repeatedly.
 So just know that it’s not “perfect”.
 It’s also the very first piece that I ever tried to free motion quilt on my home machine.
 I did my best but it’s FAR from perfect.
 To be honest, I don’t really care, I still love it.